Tydium/Tydium/README.md

 ## About me!
 - Male
 - He/Him
+- American
 - I usually keep to myself.
 I don't like to bother people or anything.
 - I like to observe my situations first before going into depth.
-- Generally a nice person (Atleast I think)
+- I like to be nice, so please don't piss me off 😄
 - I like to keep it real with you.
 (No Bullshit)
 - I like to get my work done quickly and efficiently.
 I won't let anything go more than a week.
 If I do it's probably a bigger project.